ramdevmurali/BBC/README.md

         pip install -r requirements.txt
         ```

-4.  **Run the Baseline Application:**
+4.  **Run the Baseline Application (Local Execution):**
     This command executes the core application, which performs sub-category classification, NER, and summarization using a Zero-Shot model.
 Results are saved to `outputs/`.
     ```bash
     python -m src.main
     ```

-5.  **Re-generate the High-Performance Model (Optional, but Recommended):**
+5.  **Generate/Obtain the High-Performance Model (GPU-Dependent Training):**
-    The fine-tuned model itself is too large for Git and is therefore excluded (as explicitly managed by `.gitignore`).
-To obtain it:
+    The fine-tuned model itself is large and is deliberately excluded from Git (as explicitly managed by `.gitignore`).
+To obtain it for local evaluation:
-    -   Open the Colab notebook: `notebooks/Fine_Tuning_and_Evaluation.ipynb`
+    -   **Process:** Open the Colab notebook `notebooks/Fine_Tuning_and_Evaluation.ipynb` in Google Colab.
     -   Run all cells in the notebook.
-This process will:
+This will:
         -   Prompt you to upload the `bbc.zip` data (same as step 2).
-        -   Train the `DistilBERT` model using a Colab GPU.
+        -   Train the `DistilBERT` model using Colab's GPU.
         -   Generate updated performance metrics and a `finetuned_confusion_matrix.png`.
         -   Save the trained model files to a `bbc-distilbert-finetuned` folder and zip all results into `results.zip` for download.
     -   **Download `results.zip`** from Colab.
-    -   **Place the trained model:** Unzip `results.zip` and move the `bbc-distilbert-finetuned` folder into your local `models/` directory (`hmlr-nlp-challenge/models/`).
+    -   **Place the trained model locally:** Unzip `results.zip` and move the `bbc-distilbert-finetuned` folder into your local `models/` directory (`hmlr-nlp-challenge/models/`).
     -   **Place the updated confusion matrix:** Move `finetuned_confusion_matrix.png` into your local `outputs/` directory.

-6.  **Run Quantitative Evaluation (Locally):**
+6.  **Run Quantitative Evaluation (Local Execution):**
-    This script will now use the high-performance fine-tuned model (if downloaded in step 5) or the Zero-Shot model (otherwise) to generate detailed classification reports and a confusion matrix locally.
+    This script will now use the high-performance fine-tuned model (if successfully downloaded and placed in step 5) or revert to evaluating the Zero-Shot model (otherwise) to generate detailed classification reports and a confusion matrix locally.
     ```bash
     python -m src.evaluate
     ```
+    > **Note on Local Performance:** While model training is GPU-intensive and handled in Colab, the inference (prediction) for the fine-tuned model *can* run on a CPU.
+Be aware that processing the full dataset for evaluation locally will still take time on a CPU-only machine.

 ---